Safwan-1919/Secret-Sharing-System/README.md

 python main.py gui
 ```

-The application window will open, and you can use the input fields and buttons to split and combine your secrets.
+The application will open in a new window.
+The GUI has been redesigned with a clean, modern, and responsive layout, ensuring a user-friendly experience.
+The interface is organized into two primary sections: "Split Secret" and "Combine Shares."
+All UI elements, including input fields and text areas, are designed to be clearly visible and will automatically resize with the window, preventing any visual clipping or overlap.

 ### CLI Mode